 What He's Doing Now

 Crooms joined 7-Eleven as senior counsel in June 2015.
 After earning his JD in December 2009, he began working as an associate in the Corporate/Securities Group at Haynes and Boone, LLP in Dallas.
-His practice focused on capital markets transactions, mergers and acquisitions, corporate governance, and other corporate matters.
+His practice focused on capital markets transactions, public and private mergers and acquisitions, corporate governance, securities acts compliance, and derivatives.

 "One of the main reasons I picked my firm is that it was large enough that I got to do complex, high-dollar transctions," he said.
 "But, because they are a mid-size firm, I got an opportunity to be the lead associate on deals with both middle-market and Fortune 500 companies.
 We worked with smaller teams, so I got to see a larger part of the deals."

 The Impact of the Darrow Scholarship